giuseppe-g-gelardi/cargobase/README.md

-cargobase...???
+cargobase

-maybe a redis like, local, development database
+a simple json database for local development in rust